 Here are the 4 essential elements to a baby bedtime routine that’ll help make for smooth sailing…. er… sleeping.
+If you’re having real trouble, check out my sleep training post.
 Post contains affiliate links.

 I remember the first time my son started screaming his head off in those evening hours…

 I was shocked.

 Whoever started the “sleeping like a baby” phrase had not encountered my firstborn boy at bedtime.
 Oh no, they hadn’t.
 It was in those first few weeks when I realized that this bout of crying in the early evening actually had a name.
 These were called the “witching hours.”
 After a few evenings of this I began to feel crazy, panicked, and anxious as evenings approached.